Editor, & Pirate Chronicler

-The Queen's Own Highlanders Lochaber Schools Pipe Band
+The Queen's Own Highlanders

 Asti Cameron composed a special tune, Sir Donald Cameron of Lochiel 50 Years a Chief, for the occasion and played it as he piped in Lochiel, Clan Cameron's 26th chief, and his wife, Lady Margaret.

 The march past Lochiel started with the officers of the Clan Cameron Association, Scotland.
-David R. Cameron (closest of the three men in foreground) is the president of the association and gave high marks to my novel about the Camerons during the 'Forty-five.
+David R. Cameron (closest of the three men in foreground) was the president of the association and gave high marks to my novel about the Camerons during the 'Forty-five.
 (To read his review, check out my Reviews page.)
 On Thursday, David succeeded in ascending Ben Nevis, Britian's highest mountain at 4,406 feet.
 The other men in the photograph are Lord Cameron of Lochbroom, the association's Honorary Chieftain, and Captain John Cameron-Nixon of the 79th Cameron Highlanders Re-enactment (1796) Regiment.

-Camerons from six nations - America, Australia, Canada, England, New Zealand, and Scotland - attended the gathering.
+Camerons from six nations -- America, Australia, Canada, England, New Zealand, and Scotland -- attended the gathering.
 They paraded past Lochiel, who then welcomed them 'home'.

 The original Achnacarry was destroyed after the Rising of 1745.
 The estate was forfeited to the Crown and the Camerons didn't regain it until 1784.
 Around 1802, the 22nd chief decided to build a new house and chose James Gillespie Graham as his architect.
-Lochiel's wife disliked the Highlands and after their separation, Lochiel abandoned the project.
+Lochiel's wife disliked the Highlands and, after their separation, Lochiel abandoned the project.
 Not until their son became chief was Achnacarry completed.
 A highlight of the festivities allowed us to venture inside Lochiel's home.

 Sunday attendees were invited to worship at Achnacarry Church.
 In the afternoon, Clan Cameron took on Clan Fraser in a shinty match.
 The gathering ended with a "Survivors Barbecue."

-Copyright © 2001-2010 Cindy Vallar
+Copyright © 2022 Cindy Vallar